Dave-Browne/CarND_P3-Behavioral-Cloning/README.md

 A Data Generator is used to prevent saturating memory with large datasets.
 To improve efficiency, the generator is run in parallel to the model.
 This allows real-time data augmentation on images on CPU in parallel to training the model on GPU.
 [See Keras documentation](https://keras.io/models/sequential/).

 Due to the simplicity of the Keras generator, the Keras ImageDataGenerator is used to produce the training and validation batches for this network.
-No augmentation is done in the ImageDataGenerator as the data balancing is sufficient.
-There are, however, two very important negative consequences to choosing the Keras ImageDataGenerator over a custom generator.
+No augmentation is done in the ImageDataGenerator as the ealier data augmentation is sufficient.
+There are two very important negative consequences to choosing the Keras ImageDataGenerator over a custom generator.
 They are:

 - Certain image augmentation functions cannot be done with the Keras ImageDataGenerator.
 Amongst them are random image brightening, horizontal shift and horizontal flip.
 This is because the turning angle does not change when an image is altered, resulting in an INCORRECT turning angle associated with the augmented image.
 This will negatively train the model.
 - The input and validation datasets are split (ratio 85:15) outside the generator.
 The training and validation data are now fixed and will not be shuffled together inbetween epochs.
 This means that if during each epoch the network is trained on the entire input dataset and is validated on the entire validation dataset, it will see exactly the same data every epoch.
 This is terrible for generalizing a network.
-To overcome this, each epoch ends after being trained on 50% of the images and validated on 33% of the validation set.
+To overcome this, each epoch ends after being trained and validated on 50% of the images in the training and validation datasets respectively.
 The datasets are then shuffled and 'new' data is trained and validated on.

 The model was not updated to use a custom generator as it is possible to achieve the goal of this project with the Keras generator.
 The lessons learnt above are also invaluable and using a custom generator would not have brought them to light.
 The model also allows the car to complete most of the 2nd track on the 'Fastest' quality setting.
 It however cannot overcome the shadows in higher quality runs.